More than a million march in French strikes against pension plan

 Unions demand the withdrawal of the reform.
 The bill is under debate in the Senate this week.

-On Wednesday morning, train traffic and the Paris metro remained severely disrupted.
+On Wednesday morning (local time), train traffic and the Paris metro remained severely disrupted.

 The SNCF rail authority said only one high-speed train in three was expected to be in service.

-Trains to Spain have come to a halt and some cancellations affect those to and from the UK and Belgium.
+Trains to Spain had come to a halt and some cancellations affected those to and from Britain and Belgium.

-A fifth of flights have been cancelled at Paris’ Charles de Gaulle Airport and about a third at Orly Airport.
+A fifth of flights were cancelled at Paris’ Charles de Gaulle Airport and about a third at Orly Airport.

 Oil shipments in the country were halted for a second consecutive day amid strikes at the refineries of TotalEnergies and Esso ExxonMobil, according to the CGT union.